dr-rodriguez/ollama-ttrpg-query/README.md

 ## Running

-Once you have the dependencies installed (`pip install -r requirements.txt`) and have ollama running with the various models pulled, you can run queries through the command line.
+Once you have the dependencies installed (`pip install -r requirements.txt` or `uv sync`) and have ollama running with the various models pulled, you can run queries through the command line.

 Run `python .\query.py --help` and you'll get the following output: